-In 2007and 2017, Carl was recognized as one of Best Lawyers in America by Woodward/White.
+In 2007, Carl was recognized as one of Best Lawyers in America by Woodward/White.
 In March 1991, Carl was one of 60 individuals to be named as “A Rising Star” in American politics by Campaigns and Elections magazine.
 Additionally, he was one of 35 individuals from across the country in the executive, judicial and legislative branches of state government to be selected to participate in the Henry Toll Fellowship and was elected Class President of the 1993 Fellows Class.

+Carl is very active with local, state and nation civic organizations.
 Currently, Carl serves as President of the National Association of Housing and Redevelopment Officials (NAHRO).
 He also serves as Chairman of the Board of Commissioners for the Housing Authority for the City of Austin.
 He has earned numerous state, regional and national awards for his work in public housing.
 He is certified to teach courses in the area public housing and ethics.

-Mr. Richie is married to Nan Burley Richie and they have a daughter, Ana Elizabeth.
+Carl is married to Nan Burley Richie and they have a daughter, Ana Elizabeth.

 - Administrative Law

 - Legislative Representation